-Business Process Model Notation, the BPMN standard, provides businesses with the capability of understanding their internal business procedures in a graphical notation and gives organizations the ability to communicate these procedures in a standard manner.
+Business Process Model Notation, the BPMN standard, provides businesses with the capability of understanding their internal business procedures in a graphical format.
+BPM modeling notation gives organizations the ability to communicate these procedures in a standard manner.

 An activity is any work that is being performed in a process.
 An Activity is represented by a rounded-corner rectangle in a Business Process Model.
 There are two types of activities tasks and sub-processes.

 Annotations can be used to add textual comments within a process diagram.